All About Podcasting

 By using a special link provided by Apple, the iTunes application will open on the user's computer and automatically direct them to your podcast listing in the Podcast Directory.

 The podcast XML feed is also compatible with any RSS reader.
-Users can download the media files directly from the RSS feed if using and RSS reader like Apple Mail or Google Reader.
+Users can download each new post automatically from the RSS feed if using and RSS reader like Apple Mail or Google Reader.

 Podcasting Best Practices